kirubelm1/Filter-App/README.md

 Contributing

 Contributions are welcome!
-To contribute:

-Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).

-Make your changes and commit (git commit -m "Add your feature").

-Push to your branch (git push origin feature/your-feature).

-Open a Pull Request.
+You can contribute by:

+Creating a pull request to propose new features, bug fixes, or improvements.

+Opening an issue to report bugs, suggest enhancements, or ask questions.

-Please follow the Code of Conduct and ensure your code adheres to the project's coding standards.
+Please follow the Code of Conduct and ensure your contributions align with the project's coding standards.

 License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the license terms.

 Acknowledgments